wpfhtl/emacs/README.md

 The reason I like Emacs is very simple: **being focused and productive**.
 Most time I have only two softwares running, **Spotify** for playing music and **Emacs** for working.
-Always staying in a single Emacs environment can largely save your time in learning the use of different softwares and reducing the possibility of being distracted by other information (e.g., Facebook, Email, News, Youtube).
+Always staying in a single Emacs environment can largely save your time in switching between different softwares and reducing the possibility of being distracted by other information (e.g., Facebook, Email, News, Youtube).
 Within Emacs, you can develop your favorite work-flow and stick with the same group of key shortcuts for different tasks.